 You’re hiring.
 Again.
 Not because you’re growing.
 But because people keep leaving.

-People leave poor management.
+People leave bad management.

 Micromanagers.
 No-shows.
 Mood swings.
 Managers who play favorites.
 Or worse, managers who do nothing.